jefferson1104/docker-nodeJS-example/README.md

 ## :memo: Licença

 Este projeto esta sobe a licença MIT.
-Veja a [LICENÇA][license] para saber mais.
+Veja a [LICENÇA](https://opensource.org/licenses/MIT) para saber mais.